Anyone traveling to Hawaii should also learn a bit about Hawaii’s art and culture. Hawaiian art has a fascinating history.

 Before the second statue arrived in Hawaii, the original King Kamehameha statue was recovered from the sea by some Falkland Islanders.
 These Falkland Islanders sold the statue to the Captain of the shipwreck for $500, and the Captain then sold it onto Walter M Gibsons for $875.

 Hawaii now has two King Kamehameha statues.
-The original statue stands near Kings Kamehameha’i place in Kapa’au on the Big Island of Hawaii.
-The 2nd statue stands in front of the Ali’iolani Hale, which is now home to Hawaii’s Supreme Court.
+The original statue stands near Kings Kamehameha’i Place in Kapa’au on the Big Island of Hawaii.
+The 2nd statue stands in front of the Ali’iolani Hale, now home to Hawaii’s Supreme Court.

 9 – The Hawaiian “Percent For Art” Law

-In 1967 Hawaii became the first state in the United States to implement a “Percent For Art” law.
-This law states that 1% of the construction cost of any new public school or state buildings would be designated to acquire artwork.
+In 1967, Hawaii became the first state in the United States to implement a “Percent For Art” law.
+This law states that 1% of the construction cost of any new public school or state building would be designated to acquire artwork.
 These works of art could be purchased by commission or by an outright purchase.

 10 – View Hawaiian Art Collections in Hawaii and Germany

-There are 4 major locations n that world that you can view collections of Hawaiian art.
-Three of those locations are in Honolulu, Hawaii, on Oahu’s island, and the last location is in Germany.
+There are four major locations in that world where you can view collections of Hawaiian art.
+Three locations are in Honolulu, Hawaii, on Oahu’s island, and the last is in Germany.

 11 – Word For Art in the Hawaiian Language